Winner or Winer: Which Spelling Is Correct ? (2026 guide)

 Example: She is the winner of the competition.

-Winer = not standard English
+Winer spelling = not standard English

 Example: ❌ He is a winer.